-The Sponsor may, but is not obligated to, offer for sale units of a subsequent series of the Portfolios pursuant to the Rollover option.
+The Sponsor may, but is not obligated to, offer for sale units of a subsequent series of the Portfolios.
 There is, however, no assurance that units of any new series of the Portfolios will be offered for sale at that time, or if offered, that there will be sufficient units available for sale to meet the requests of any or all Unitholders.